programmfabrik/fylr-gitbook/for-administrators/readme/user-management.md

 **Bind password**: Password of the Bind User.

-**User base DN**: Organizatinal Unit or while organization, in which to search for users.
-All users must be in/below this.
+**User base DN**: Organizatinal Unit or whole organization, in which to search for users.
+All users who shall be able to log in must be in/below this.
 Bind User does not have to be in/below this.

-**User filter**: Which LDAP objects shall be compared to the login string that is entered during fylr login?
+**User filter**: Which LDAP attribute shall be compared to the login string that is entered during fylr login?
 E.G. if I am Albert Einstein and my login username ist `einstein`: Which LDAP attribute contains the string `einstein`?
 In the example above: the attribute `uid` is compared and should contain `einstein`.
 For that, the user filter `(uid=&(login)s)` is enough.
 To reduce search time and number of objects searched, the example in the screenshot additionally restricts the search to only LDAP objects of `objectClass` `person`.

 **Group settings**: We recommend to only configure group settings after the user settings are working for log in.